SatSale/SatSale/README.md

 Other Bitcoin payment processors are known for being difficult to install and self-host.

 SatSale makes donation buttons simple - easy copy paste the one line HTML iframe into your site.
 With a simple Python backend to talk to your own Bitcoin node, SatSale uses RPC to generate new addresses, and monitors the payment status with your own copy of the blockchain.

+Our objective is to bring the power of self-custody bitcoin payments with the world.

 # Features
 * Process payments with your own Bitcoin node via RPC and SSH.
 Bitcoin core, or any other node software that supports RPC calls.